Hypersonics Breakthroughs Are Boosting Range, Speed and Survivability

 A variant of the ramjet, the supersonic combustion ramjet – or scramjet – operates at even higher speeds.
 Advanced materials and sophisticated modeling are making scramjets ever more efficient, and of particular interest to developers of air-breathing hypersonic missiles and interceptors.

 In September 2021, in partnership with Raytheon Missiles & Defense, a Northrop Grumman scramjet delivered the thrust for the first successful flight test of a scramjet-powered Hypersonic Air-breathing Weapon Concept, or HAWC, for the Defense Advanced Research Projects Agency and the U.S. Air Force.

 Advanced Solid Rocket Motors

-“We can bring all the disciplines together — the power, the thermal, the performance,” Gettinger said.
-“By modeling and designing all of that together, by viewing the missile as a single system we’re able to get a higher-performing system that can go farther, carry more, and fit into a smaller package.”
+“We bring all the disciplines together — the power, the thermal, the performance,” Gettinger said.
+“By modeling and designing all of that together, by viewing the missile as a single system, we’re able to get a higher-performing system that can go farther, carry more, and fit into a smaller package.”